ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 ![Connect to Context Handler](images/how-to-context-handler.svg)

-By configuring an [SAML 2.0 up-party](up-party-saml-2.0.md) and a [OpenID Connect down-party](down-party-oidc.md) FoxIDs become a [bridge](bridge.md) between SAML 2.0 and OpenID Connect.
+By configuring an [SAML 2.0 up-party](up-party-saml-2.0.md) and a [OpenID Connect application registration](down-party-oidc.md) FoxIDs become a [bridge](bridge.md) between SAML 2.0 and OpenID Connect.
 FoxIDs will then handle the SAML 2.0 connection as a Relying Party (RP) / Service Provider (SP) and you only need to care about OpenID Connect in your application.
-If needed, you can possibly select multiple login option (up-parties) from the same OpenID Connect down-party.
+If needed, you can possibly select multiple login option (up-parties) from the same OpenID Connect application registration.

-In the test environment, FoxIDs can be connected to Context Handler as a test Identity Provider with a [SAML 2.0 down-party](down-party-saml-2.0.md) and authenticate test users.
+In the test environment, FoxIDs can be connected to Context Handler as a test Identity Provider with a [SAML 2.0 application registration](down-party-saml-2.0.md) and authenticate test users.
 Context Handler is connected as a SAML 2.0 [test Relying Party (RP)](#configuring-context-handler-as-test-relying-party).

 ![Connect to Context Handler RP](images/how-to-context-handler-rp.svg)